Sam Petrucci: The Land of Ta

+Petrucci did regular artwork for stickers produced by the Dennison Manufacturing Company.
+This included sticker sheets for spaceships, cartoon baby animals, holiday stickers.

-The Land of Ta was a short-lived series of fantasy stickers produced by the Dennison Manufacturing Company in 1981 to 1982.
-The first two sticker sheets titled The Land of Ta (1981) were illustrated and painted by Sam Petrucci, who was not credited.
+One of these was The Land of Ta, a short-lived series of fantasy stickers produced by Dennison in 1981 to 1982.
+The first two sticker sheets titled The Land of Ta (1981) were illustrated and painted by Petrucci, who was not credited.
 Sheet #80-218 featured original characters named Zoltan, Harry, Iggy, Tokar, Geedis, and Erik.
 Sheet #80-219 featured six more original characters: Hermann, Eris, Uno, Shimra, Radon, and Stefan.
 An unknown artist illustrated the third sticker sheet (#80-224) titled Women of Ta (1982); it featured female characters named Cecily, Astrid, Sybil, Amneris, Ursula, and Rimelda.

-Sam Petrucci did regular artwork for stickers produced by Dennison Manufacturing Company.
-This included sticker sheets for spaceships, cartoon baby animals, holiday stickers.
-Also in 1981, Petrucci did the artwork for Advanced Dungeons & Dragons rub-down transfers produced by FNR International Corp.